-Whether you need blood glucose test strips, blood glucose meters, lancets, insulin pumps or other diabetes supplies, let us handle the details.
-We bill your insurance or Medicare directly and handle the document collection process, saving you precious time.
+Whether you need blood glucose test strips, blood glucose meters, lancets, insulin pumps, or other testing supplies for diabetes, let us handle the details.
+We can bill your insurance or Medicare directly and manage the document collection process, saving you precious time.
 We also send you convenient reminders when it’s time to reorder, so you never have to worry about running out of supplies.

 Get answers to frequently asked diabetes testing supply questions here.

 If you have any form of diabetes - including gestational diabetes, type 1 diabetes, or type 2 diabetes - having some way to manage your condition on your own is essential.
 To accomplish this goal, you’ll need access to a glucose meter and the testing supplies that go with it.

 Most people haven’t tested their own blood before being diagnosed with diabetes, but there’s nothing to worry about.
 Your diabetes healthcare team will walk you through the self-testing process and advise you on how and when to test your blood glucose.
 That schedule will include tests every morning before breakfast at a minimum.
 It’s also common to test before other meals, at bedtime, and an hour after meals.

 The testing process shouldn’t be too complicated once you get the hang of it.
 The basic steps are as follows:

 - Put the resulting blood drop on a test strip

 - Place the test strip in your glucose meter